SamuelNiiOdoiOddoye/SamuelNiiOdoiOddoye/README.md

 - 👋 Hi, I’m @SamuelNiiOdoiOddoye
 - 👀 I’m interested in Gaming, Coding and ANIME
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python, c++, web development and java as well as javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any type of project
-- 📫 How to reach me whatsapp 0242100866
+- 📫 How to reach me whatsapp +233242100866 or on twitter @Oddoye_Samuel

 <!---
 SamuelNiiOdoiOddoye/SamuelNiiOdoiOddoye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.